 Gain Research Experience at BTEC

-BTEC accepts applications on an ongoing basis for its Research Experience for Undergraduates (REU) program, which is funded by the National Science Foundation to provide research opportunities for undergraduate students.
+BTEC accepts applications on an ongoing basis for its Research Experience for Undergraduates (REU) program, which is funded by the College of Engineering to provide research opportunities for its undergraduate students.
 If you are selected to participate in this program, you will actively engage in a research project under the mentorship of a participating faculty member and receive a financial stipend.

 Projects can be conducted during the following terms: